singular-gpispace/blowup/README.md

 This reposity provides two implementations of the blowup construction.
 The branch 'BlowUpAff' finds the blow up of affine space at a given point.
 The petri net for this consists of an input place, a transition, and an output place.
 The transition is given by a Singular procedure that calculates the global blow up variety.
 It uses a ring independent data structure called chart, which consists of a ring and two ideals.
 The ideals are assumed to be in the ring.
 The transition takes an input token consisting of a chart which specifies the variety that we want to blow up and an ideal that specifies the center of blow up.
 It returns an output token with the following information: a chart which specifies the global blow up variety and the exceptional divisor.The branch 'BlowUp' finds the blow up of an arbitrary variety at a given center.
 The petri net here also consists of an input place, a transition, and an output place.
 The input token once again has a chart and a center.
 The transition produces many tokens as output.
 Each output token consists of a chart and an exceptional divisor where the chart data structure gives the blow up variety in each of the charts induced by the exceptional divisor.

- Most of  the code is from [Patrick's code](https://github.com/singular-gpispace/template).
+The code is based on the Singular GPI-Space framework repository [template](https://github.com/singular-gpispace/template).
 Data is accessed via the filename where it is stored.

 ## Installation